-You will need to present a sympathetic case in order to qualify for the waiver.
 Waiver approvals are made on a discretionary basis.
 Despite filling out the appropriate form and supplying lots of documents, under no circumstances will it be mandatory for U.S. immigration authorities to grant your waiver.
 It's up to their wishes and judgment.

 So, you'll need to present not only the form but documents, preferably from authoritative sources, backing up the facts you're asserting in your waiver request.

-Many of the waivers require proving extreme hardship to a U.S. citizen or lawful permanent resident who is your immediate family member.
+Many immigration waivers require proving extreme hardship to a U.S. citizen or lawful permanent resident who is your immediate family member.
 In other words, you might need to show that if you were denied the visa or green card, your spouse, parent, or child would not only face the sadness of being separated from you or the difficulty of moving to your home country, but would encounter additional hardship on top of that.

 Simply claiming, "My family will face extreme hardship!" isn't going to get you a waiver.
 The classic case is where the U.S. citizen or permanent resident has special emotional or physical/medical needs.
-In such an instance, you would need to supply medical reports or letters from doctors or counselors along with your request for a waiver.
+In addition, you will need to provide documentary evidence that supports your claim and your reasons for seeking a waiver.
+For example, gather:

 You must pay a fee when you file Form I-601.
-These fees change regularly, so check for the latest fee on the I-601 page of the USCIS website.
-However, you can request a waiver of this fee if you are a:
+These fees change regularly, so check for the latest on the I-601 page of the USCIS website.
+However, you can request a waiver of this filing fee if you are a: